gallardoS/blades-gonk-bot/README.md

 # blades-gonk-bot
-Discord Bot using JDA for Star Wars Battlefront II (Classic).
+Discord Bot using JDA for a Star Wars Battlefront II (Classic) Discord Server.